herbfunkstank/django-cookbook/README.md

 Created second database for news app

-Improved templates to show author, difficulty, and categories.
+Improved templates to show author, difficulty and categories.

 Created Middleware to handle 403 errors